Graduate Diploma of Data Science

-An estimated 2.5 quintillion bytes of data are created every day (IBM, 2015), and companies around the world are eagerly searching for data scientists to manage and analyse this huge amount of information.
+Companies around the world are searching for data scientists to manage and analyse their data.

-Data scientists attract high salaries with the average in Australia being $98,748 per annum and goes up to $140,000 (Payscale).
+Average salaries for data professionals are now well into six figures and continue to grow, with the average income expected to be $130,176 between 2021 and 2022 (Deloitte).
 The Institute of Analytics Professionals of Australia (IAPA) Skills and Salary Survey 2017 revealed that data scientists can earn as much as $200,000 plus.

-- A bachelor’s degree in a cognate field at a recognised Australian institution or equivalent;
+- Possess a bachelor’s degree in a similar field (from a recognised Australian institution)

 - Meet minimum entry requirements for admission to Monash University